-24. The Plan is funded primarily by Lajaunie.
+24. The initial Plan payment due on Confirmation is funded primarily by Lajaunie.
 Lajaunie is selling his condominium located in Colorado (the "Condo"), and will contribute all proceeds from the sale, net of mortgages, deeds of trusts, and liens against the Condo, and net of any ordinary closing costs and attorneys' fees directly related to the closing, to fund the Plan.
 The Condo is encumbered by three deeds of trust in the respective amounts of \$300,000, \$100,000, and \$60,000.
 Lajaunie has advised that he is discussing with the holders of the \$100,000 and \$60,000 deeds of trust reductions with the goal of collectively reducing those two deeds of trust by \$100,000.
-Lajaunie believes that this can be accomplished.
+Lajaunie believes that this can be accomplished The Plan will also be funded by available funds from the operation of the Debtor as of the Effective Date, which likely will be minimal.
+The Debtor anticipates that the net sales proceeds of the Condo plus the funds of the Debtor will fund the Plan, and believes that the proceeds of the sale will be sufficient for the distribution as the "upfront payment" to administration, Landlord and Class Action payments.
+If the sale does not achieve the amounts necessary to pay these items, this Plan may not be confirmable.

-- 25. The Plan will also be funded by available funds from the operation of the Debtor as of the Effective Date, which likely will be minimal.
-The Debtor anticipates that the sale of the Condo plus the funds of the Debtor will total \$130,000 to fund the Plan. - 26.
-Lajaunie engaged a broker and has been attempting to sell the Condo for over a year.
-If the Condo is not sold by the Effective Date, Lajaunie shall grant the Debtor a deed of trust on the Condo to ensure that the net proceeds of any sale will be received by the Reorganized Debtor. - 27.
-Assuming \$134,800 in cash to fund the Plan, the following are the amounts of the funds necessary for confirmation of the Plan:
+- 25. Lajaunie engaged a broker and has been attempting to sell the Condo for over a year.
+If the Condo is not sold by the Effective Date, Lajaunie shall grant the Debtor a deed of trust on the Condo to ensure that the net proceeds of any sale will be received by the Reorganized Debtor. - 26.
+Assuming \$134,800 in cash to fund the Plan, the following are the amounts of the funds necessary for confirmation of the Plan: - (1) Leo Fox, Esq., Counsel to Debtor \$29,8503 (§ 507(a)(1)) (net after prior payments) (Administration - Priority) - (2) Aronson LLC (Accountants to Debtor) \$04